neepii/c-like-lang-compiler/README.md

-# C-like Language compiler
+# Pascal-like Language compiler

-This compiler generates code from 'c-like' language to RISC-V 64 instructions.
+This compiler generates code from 'Pascal-like' language to RISC-V 64 instructions.
 Written in Ocaml using libraries only for tests.

 ## Requirements